Historic Cocoanut Grove Offers Ocean-View Elegance

 By the 1960s the emphasis switched to a younger audience with contemporary artists such as Nat “King” Cole, Sonny and Cher, the New Christy Minstrels, and the Four Freshman.

 Since 1907 the local community and guests from all around the San Francisco Bay Area and Central Valley have enjoyed the Cocoanut Grove’s grandeur and prime beachfront location for dances, concerts, weddings, and celebrations of all sizes.
-The Cocoanut Grove facilities are constantly being refreshed and improved in a way that preserves the building’s historic roots.
+The Cocoanut Grove facilities are decorated in a way that preserves the building’s historic roots.
 The 1981 addition of the Sun Room, with its retractable glass ceiling, captures sunshine and ocean breezes during the day and glitters with starlight after dark.